automl/amltk/CONTRIBUTING.md

 `.pre-commit-config.yaml`.

 To run these checks at any time, use the command `just fix`, followed by `just check`.
-Any list of errors will be presented to you and will recommend fixing these before commiting.
+Any list of errors will be presented to you, and we recommend fixing these before committing.

 While these can certainly be skipped, these checks will be run using github actions, a Continuous Integration (CI) service.
 If there are